Zaltarba/blog/_posts/2025-09-27-FactorModelSDFLink.md

 Factor models offer a practical solution by capturing the sensitivity of returns to underlying risk factors.
 This sensitivity gives us a tractable way to understand how returns co-move with the SDF, essentially providing a handle on their joint behavior.

 In other words, the key mathematical value of factor models is that they let us approximate the joint dynamics between $ M_t $ and $ R_t $ through the factors $ F $.
-Let's see that with same equations :
+Let's see that with some equations :

 $$
 \mathbb{E}_t[R_{t+1} \times M_{t+1}] = 0